excellogalihs/arch/README.md

 poweroff
 ```

-Once it powers off, physically remove your USB drive.
+Pull the USB once it powers off.

-**Why?** `exit` leaves the chroot environment, `umount -R /mnt` safely detaches your new system's partitions (skipping this can corrupt files), and `poweroff` shuts the machine down cleanly so you can boot from the actual drive next.
+`exit` leaves the chroot, `umount -R /mnt` detaches the partitions cleanly (skip it and risk corruption), `poweroff` shuts down so you can boot the real drive next.

 ---